Polymer/atom-plugin/README.md

 # atom-polymer

-Unlocks all of the power of the [Polymer Analyzer](https://github.com/Polymer/polymer-analyzer) in your editor.
-See the [Polymer Editor Service](https://github.com/Polymer/polymer-editor-service) for more info, including links to other editor plugins.
+Unlocks all of the power of the [Polymer Analyzer] in [Atom].
+See the [Polymer Editor Service] for more info, including links to other editor plugins.

 Features: